trile/node-chatbot/README.md

 ## API endpoints

-`/addclient`: create a new client.
+### General endpoints
+`/setupcustomer`: retrieve customer set locale attribute if present.

+### Phone number endpoints
-`/findclient`: check if client already exist.
+`/checkphone`: check if a customer already have a phone number.
+`/addphone`: add a phone number for a customer.

-`/updatephone`: update phone number for a client.
+`/updatephone`: update phone number for a customer.

 ## Commands
 To start server: